MarcelWinterot/nano-keras/README.md

 # ML Library

-### Repository that imiates the keras api release by Google.
+### Repository that imiates the keras api released by Google.

-### Currently written in python as it's a project to learn how keras works on lower level, but I will rewrite it to Rust after releasing v.
-1.0
+### Currently written in python as it's a project to learn how popular ML Libraries work on lower level, but I will rewrite it to Rust/C++/mojo/go after releasing v.
+1.0.

 ## Documentation

 ### Will write it in the future, when I release the first version.
-I'm planning to release it in the first week of November.
+I'm planning to release it on the 5th of November.